authzed/.github/profile/README.md

 ### 💖 Authzed + Open Source

 At Authzed, we believe that the software securing your systems needs full transparency: down to each line of code.
-Our founders come from a background of Open Source companies, so our default is not only to open source the code we write, but to also enable contributions and design collaboration.
+Our team comes from a background of participating open source communities, so our default is not only to open source the code we write, but to also to build a community that can collaboration for all stakeholders.

 If you choose to contribute to any of our projects, we would love to have you.
 If you like the experience and think you might want to do this full-time, you can [apply to work with us full-time]!